18F/s70-disa-eapp/eApp_RFQ.md

 license within the work itself.
 Examples of this include code comments at the beginning of a file or contained in a license file within a software repository.

+## 6.12 US CITIZENSHIP
+In order to access the DISA NITSL development environment referenced in Sections 4.4 and 6.2, all contractor personnel that perform work under this task order are required to be US citizens.
 <br>
 <br>